Overview

 How many sports are included?

-Glasgow 2026 will include 10 sports, including six para sports.
+Glasgow 2026 will include 10 sports, including six Para sports.

 - Athletics and Para Athletics